These easy baked rainbow grilled cheese sandwiches are super easy to make and even more fun to eat! My kids love them, and I'm sure yours will too!

 Rainbow Grilled Cheese Sandwiches

-- Preheat your oven to 450F degrees and arrange your ottom bread slices on a baking sheet.
+- Preheat your oven to 450F degrees and arrange your bottom bread slices on a baking sheet.
+I recommend lining the sheet with foil for an easier cleanup.

 - Butter the tops of the bread slices or spray with cooking oil and then turn them so that the covered side is facing the baking sheet.